-A. Paying the fiat value of the invoice (USD, EUR..) instead of the cryptocurrency amount due
+Paying the fiat value of the invoice (USD, EUR, etc) instead of the cryptocurrency amount due

 Cryptocurrency exchange rates often differ among wallets and services.
-This means that amounts denominated in fiat (USD, EUR..) in your wallet or account service could be less or more than the actual amount needed to pay the BitPay invoice.
+This means that amounts denominated in fiat (USD, EUR, etc) in your wallet or account service could be less or more than the actual amount needed to pay the BitPay Invoice.

-If you choose to manually enter the invoice amount in your wallet before sending, always enter the exact cryptocurrency amount displayed on the invoice, as indicated in green in the screenshot below.
+If you manually enter the invoice amount in your wallet before sending, always enter the exact Amount Due displayed on the invoice, as indicated in green in the screenshot below.

-C. Not including a miner fee when making the payment.
+Not including a miner fee when making the payment

-Check your wallet client settings to ensure that a correct miner fee or transaction fee amount is included in your payment.
+Review your paying wallet settings to confirm that a correct miner fee or transaction fee amount is included in your payment.

-We recommend that you use the BitPay Wallet app.
-Its dynamic fee calculation feature ensures you only send the minimum fee required in order to get a fast confirmation for your cryptocurrency transactions.
+We suggest using the BitPay Wallet.
+Its dynamic fee calculation feature ensures the minimum fee is included to get the fastest transaction confirmation.

 Comments